Kureshy/Multi-Health-Classification/README.md

 - 8 data columns are selected as features and the target column (Outcome) is selected as the label.
 - Exploratory data analysis was conducted using the Seaborn library the results of which are summarized and displayed graphically in the introduction section.
-- The model was trained using a Support Vector Classifier and then Accuracy, Confusion Matrix and the Classification Report metrics were evaluated of both training and testing data.
+- The model was trained using a Support Vector Classifier and then Accuracy, Confusion Matrix and the Classification Report metrics were evaluated for both the training and testing data.